Looking at the modern watch world, it may be surprising to learn of the vast watch history originating in Russia.

 In an effort to move towards self-reliance, and under orders from Joseph Stalin, two defunct watch companies based in the US were purchased and packed into 28 freight cars.
 Consequently, the machinery would make their way to Moscow and lay the foundation for the First State Watch Factory.

-The Russian staff was trained by American watchmakers, and by September 1930, the factory was up-and-running.
+The Soviet staff was trained by American watchmakers, and by September 1930, the factory was up and running.
 Within two months, the first 50 pocket watches had been made.
-Inside of five years, 450,000 pieces were being produced to supply military machinery and personnel exclusively.
+Within five years, 450,000 pieces were being produced to supply military personnel and machinery exclusively.

-A little over a decade after its founding, the factory would be forced to pack up and move once more.
-The advancing German army threatened the vital plant.
+A little over a decade after its founding, the Soviet watch factory would be forced to pack up and move once more.
+This time, an advancing German army posed a threat to the vital plant.
 For this reason, the decision was made to relocate most of it to the city of Zlatoust.
 A component would also make its way to Chistopol, the future birthplace of the Vostok brand.

 The Birth of The First Moscow Watch Factory

 When the German forces were in retreat, the factory would again return to Moscow as the First Moscow Watch Factory.
-In the long run, production would reach a zenith post-war, especially when sales were opened to the public.
+In the long run, the production of timepieces in the Soviet Union wouldn’t reach a zenith until post-war, especially when sales were opened to the public.

 The offspring factories of Zlatoust and Chistopol, among others, would remain and sprout their own brands.
-Ultimately, millions of watches were produced under the various trademarks, and they became hugely popular.
-However, the universal quartz crisis would see their fabrication diminished in the later decades of the century.
+Ultimately, millions of Russian watches were produced under the various trademarks, and they became hugely popular.
+However, the global quartz crisis would see their fabrication diminished in the latter decades of the century.

 Today, it’s not clear who controls each of the factories.
-Some experienced bankruptcy, others restructurings and ownership changes.
+Some went bankrupt, others were restructured and changed owners.
 Regardless, the fact that production continues is clear.

 Russian Diver Watches – What Makes Them So Popular?